CyberDataLab/COnVIDa-lib/server/README.md

     Returns True if the update was done, False otherwise.

     Notes
-    * If this method notices that the cache filename corresponds to the date of today, it assumes that the Data Cache is up-to-date and nothing more is performed.
+    * If this function notices that the cache filename corresponds to the date of today, it assumes that the Data Cache is up-to-date and it finishes.
     * This function updates the Data Cache on disk, but load_data() function should be executed afterwards to perform the update in memory and, in turn, enable up-to-date queries.

 ##### `get_min_date()`